caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ![(\#fig:inference-toy)The toy phylogeny we will use to examine inference.
 Node numbers are in red.
 Edge lengths are in orange.
 Tip node states are within boxes.](phylogenetic_biology_files/figure-latex/inference-toy-1.pdf)

 We will start be calculating the probability of a single history of evolution for a single site on a single phylogeny with specified topology and edge lengths.
-This history is the full set of states at all nodes.
+This history is a full set of states at all nodes.
 These are added to the toy phylogeny in Figure \@ref(fig:inference-internal-states).
 I want to emphasize that this isn't a history we have any particular reason to believe, it is just one possible history of states randomly chosen from all the possible histories.

 ![(\#fig:inference-internal-states)The same toy tree as above, but with arbitrary internal node states (in boxes).](phylogenetic_biology_files/figure-latex/inference-internal-states-1.pdf)